 The Mental Capacity Act 2005 introduced the role of the independent mental capacity advocate (IMCA) to be a legal safeguard for people who lack the capacity to make specific important decisions such as where they live and about serious medical treatment options.
 Read our information regarding Mental Capacity.

 The IMCA service must be provided for any person aged 16 years or older, who has no one able to support and represent them, and who lacks the capacity to make a decision about -

 - serious medical treatment (including discussions about do not resuscitate orders)

 Such a person will have a condition that is affecting their ability to make decisions.
 Many factors can affect a person’s capacity such as -

-Capacity can also be affected by other illness, trauma or other factors.
+Capacity can also be affected by other illnesses, trauma, or other factors.
 A person’s capacity may vary over time or may depend on the type of decision that needs to be made.

 The Mental Capacity Act (MCA) requires ‘decision-specific’ assessments of capacity.
-A person is assessed as lacking the ability to make a decision, and needing an IMCA, if they have an impairment to the mind or brain and because of they cannot do one or more of the following:
+A person is assessed as lacking the ability to make a decision and needing an IMCA if they have an impairment to the mind or brain and because of this they cannot do one or more of the following: